Heat Pumps in Pittsburgh, PA

 There are many types of heating systems on the market, but few people think of heat pumps as an option.
 However, heat pumps are one of the most efficient systems available, especially since they allow you to maintain a cool temperature in the summer as well as stay warm in the winter.

 If you’d like to learn more about how a heat pump can revolutionize your home comfort system, contact Boehmer Heating & Cooling today.
 Our Pittsburgh area heat pump technicians will help you learn more about how a heat pump works and whether this unique technology can be effective in your home.
-If you do choose a heat pump for your home comfort needs, we provide a full range of installation, maintenance, and repair services for.
+If you do choose a heat pump for your home comfort needs, we provide a full range of installation, maintenance, and repair services.
 So whether you’re looking for a company to put your new heat pump in place or you’re looking to have your existing system serviced, we have the experience and knowledge to get the job done right and as quickly as possible.
 Contact us today your for heat pump repair in Pittsburgh, PA now!

 How a Heat Pump Works